 How do you return an item and what is our returns policy?

 At the Tile Shed we endeavour to make sure you are only buying what you need with a small allowance for a few spares in case you need them.
-We can accept returns within 14 days of any unused stock tiles that are in pristine condition (i.e full boxes), however we do need to charge a 50% restocking fee.
+We can accept returns within 14 days of any unused stock tiles that are in pristine condition (i.e full boxes), however we do need to charge a 50% restocking fee and freight charges.
 If a product is damaged or faulty we will replace at no charge.
 Please note that we are not responsible for damages to stock once it has left the store i.e. tiles.

 PLEASE ENSURE YOU CHECK ALL TILES YOURSELF.